jujumiago/living-civilization-framework/ARTICLE.md

 However, technology remains a tool.

-Human judgment, responsibility, and ethical consideration remain important.
+Human judgment, responsibility, ethical consideration, and creativity remain essential.

-LCF views digital technologies as tools intended to support, rather than replace, human judgment, responsibility, and creativity.
+LCF views digital technologies as tools intended to support these human capabilities rather than replace them.

 The goal is to explore how technology can help humans better understand, create, and improve systems.